Home Based Services

 TAILOR MADE PROGRAMS FOR YOUR HOME LEARNER

-Our commitment is to provide tailor made programs to each individual learners home to optimize their success with daily functional needs.
-From life skills to leisure skills, ZABA designs effective treatment programs for each learner to feel happy and successful in their day to day.
+Our commitment is to provide tailor made programs to each individual learner's home to help your child communicate, socialize, play, and navigate daily activities.
+From communication, leisure, and social skills to life skills, we design effective learning programs that help your child enjoy a happy life day to day.

 We offer targeted and specific hands on training for parents, teachers and others lead by our highly trained BCBA’s and graduate level students.
 Our training follows the Registered Behavior Technician (RBT) task list in accordance with BACB standards.
 To drive more effective interventions in eliminating severe problem behaviors, we also offer training on conducting and using functional analysis,